 Civil Litigation Attorney – Maryland DC Virginia

-|Civil litigation in Maryland, Washington, DC, and Virginia is a broad term that generally refers to a legal dispute between two or more parties where money damages or equitable remedies are sought.
+In Maryland, Washington DC, and Virginia, civil litigation involves legal disputes between two or more parties where money damages or equitable remedies are sought.
 Civil litigation in our office includes business disputes, property disputes (including tree disputes, adverse possession, and landscaping disputes), property damage claims, liability in spite of a waiver, appeals, and all types of contract disputes and contract lawsuits.
 In fact all types of contract disputes are handled by each our Maryland, Washington DC, and Virginia civil litigation attorneys.
 Longman & Van Grack handles all of these types of lawsuits and litigation matters.
 Civil litigation also includes all types of appeals of civil lawsuits.
-Maryland civil litigation matters begin in the District Court or Maryland Circuit Court (such as the Montgomery County Circuit Court in Rockville).
-Washington, DC civil litigation matters begin in the Superior Court.
-Virginia civil litigation matters begin in the District Court or Circuit Court.
+Maryland civil litigation matters begin in the Maryland District Court or Maryland Circuit Court (such as the Montgomery County Circuit Court in Rockville).
+Washington, DC civil litigation matters generally begin in the Superior Court.
+Virginia civil litigation matters generally begin in the District Court or Circuit Court.
 However, Maryland appeals, DC appeals, and Virginia appeals will begin in different courts within the states.

 The Civil Litigation Process in Maryland, Washington DC, and Virginia

 As there is a winner and a loser in every trial, there is always an unfavorable outcome for one of the litigation parties.
 That party may choose to appeal the civil case.
 In the case of appeal, it is essential to secure the representation of a capable appeals attorney to handle the complicated appeals process.
 The attorneys at Longman & Van Grack are also well-versed in the appeals process.
-To learn about the DC, Virginia, Federal, and Maryland appeals process, visit out Appellate Practice Page.
+To learn about the Maryland, Washington DC, Virginia, and Federal appeals process, visit out Appellate Practice Page.

-Types of Litigation
+Types of Civil Litigation

-Primarily, our attorneys focus on Maryland Litigation, Washington, DC Litigation, and Virginia Litigation.
+Primarily, our attorneys focus on Maryland Litigation, Washington DC Litigation, and Virginia Litigation.
 However, our attorneys are also licensed to practice litigation matters in (and have handled cases in) New York, California, Massachusetts, and Wyoming.